soup-bowl/chromeboard/README.md

 This will allow you to test out the unpacked developer version of the app.
 Please note this software is in alpha and you may experience issues.
 Please let me know via GitHub issue tracker and I will have a look accordingly.

 # How to Use
 Once installed, a new icon will appear to the right of the Chrome address bar, called 'Chromeboard'.
 Clicking this will take you to the page scroller.
-Hidden at the top right on this page is the settings button (also reached via 'Options' in Extensions).
-Simply add a line break seperated list of sites to the textarea and save, and Chromeboard will show them in a loop.
+Hidden at the top right on this page is the settings button represented by a cog (also reached via 'Options' in Extensions).
+Click 'Add Entry' and type in a full URL (including HTTP/HTTPS) and save, and Chromeboard will show them in a loop.
+You can add as many sites to the rotation as you want.

 # Known Issues
 ## Some common/popular websites do not show up